SforAiDl/vformer/docs/Tutorial/Tutorial.rst

                 norm_layer=nn.LayerNorm#Normalisation layer object,
                 downsample = PatchMerging # in the last stage nn.Identity should be used ))
+     #This swin_encoder ModuleList  contains all 4 stages and patchmerging blocks

 This encodeded tensors are then passed through Decoder for classification